 Re-registration of adopted children

 From 1915 adopted children were re-registered with the names of their adopted parents.
+From 1955 new birth certificates showed the adoptive parents as the birth parents.
 Adoption of children by people unknown to the birth mothers became more common, and adoptions became much more difficult to trace.

 Māori adoptions were at first treated differently, because knowledge of whakapapa was recognised as vitally important.
 This changed with the passing of the Adoption Act 1955, which treated Māori in the same way as non-Māori.